192 322

 Keywords

-alcohol use disorder ; computational modeling ; internet gaming disorder ; model-based behavior ; salience network
+internet gaming disorder ; alcohol use disorder ; model -based behavior ; computational modeling ; salience ; network

 Abstract

-An imbalance between model-based and model-free decision-making systems is a common feature in addictive disorders.
+Background: An imbalance between model-based and model-free decision-making systems is a common feature in addictive disorders.
 However, little is known about whether similar decision-making deficits appear in internet gaming disorder (IGD).
 This study compared neurocognitive features associated with model-based and model-free systems in IGD and alcohol use disorder (AUD).
-Method: Participants diagnosed with IGD (n 5 22) and AUD (n 5 22), and healthy controls (n 5 30) performed the two-stage task inside the functional magnetic resonance imaging (fMRI) scanner.
+Method: Participants diagnosed with IGD (n = 22) and AUD (n = 22), and healthy controls (n = 30) performed the two-stage task inside the functional magnetic resonance imaging (fMRI) scanner.
 We used computational modeling and hierarchical Bayesian analysis to provide a mechanistic account of their choice behavior.
 Then, we performed a model-based fMRI analysis and functional connectivity analysis to identify neural correlates of the decision-making processes in each group.
 Results: The computational modeling results showed similar levels of model-based behavior in the IGD and AUD groups.
 However, we observed distinct neural correlates of the model-based reward prediction error (RPE) between the two groups.
 The IGD group exhibited insula-specific activation associated with model-based RPE, while the AUD group showed prefrontal activation, particularly in the orbitofrontal cortex and superior frontal gyrus.
 Furthermore, individuals with IGD demonstrated hyper-connectivity between the insula and brain regions in the salience network in the context of model-based RPE.
 Discussion and Conclusions: The findings suggest potential differences in the neurobiological mechanisms underlying model-based behavior in IGD and AUD, albeit shared cognitive features observed in computational modeling analysis.
-As the first neuroimaging study to compare IGD and AUD in terms of the model-based system, this study provides novel insights into distinct decision-making processes in IGD.
+As the first neuroimaging study to compare IGD and AUD in terms of the model-based system, this study provides novel insights into distinct decision-making processes in IGD. © 2024 The Author(s).

 DOI